Generate Dynamic Gaussian, Compositional, and GLM-Family Outcomes

 List of true parameters.
 Required components are

-params$location$beta,params$scale$beta, and, for multivariate outcomes,params$scale$correlation.
+params$location$betaand, for families with a scale model,params$scale$beta.
+For multivariate Gaussian outcomes,params$scale$correlationis required.
 When AR terms are present,params$ar$betais required.
 When grouping terms are present,params$random[[group]]$covarianceis required.- burnin

 Handling for unstable AR matrices: